ndoornekamp/ndoornekamp.github.io/posts/timeouts-in-microservices.md

 ---
-title: How it broke - Migrating from requests to httpx
+title: How it broke - Timeouts in microservices
 date: 2023-05-25
-permalink: /requests-httpx-migration
+permalink: /timeouts-in-microservices
 ---

+About how an innocent-looking migration to a different HTTP library broke our microservice system.

 ## Setting the scene